MartinBulla/MA_NHB/README.md

 ## Supporting information for "Data aggregation blurs inferred temporal trends in bird sampling”

-This Supporting Information accompanies our *Matters Arising* and provides detailed methods, results, diagnostics, and figure outputs underlying the analyses reported in the main text [@bulla_MA_2026].
+This Supporting Information accompanies our *Matters Arising* and provides detailed methods, results, diagnostics, and figure outputs underlying the analyses reported in the [main text](https://doi.org/10.32942/X2NS9V).

 When referring to or reusing these materials, **please cite** the corresponding [preprint](https://doi.org/10.32942/X2NS9V) and this repository [<sup>1</sup>](#1), which contains all code, data, and outputs used in this replication.